 The following requirements remain in place:

-- Government-wide Requirements for Drug-Free Workplace (Grants) are codified at 28 C.F.R.
+- Government-wide Requirements for Drug-Free Workplace (Grants) is codified at 28 C.F.R.
 Part 83.

 - Restrictions on lobbying are codified at 28 C.F.R.
 Part 69.

-For additional information on grants management, please visit the Council on Financial Assistance Reform at https://cfo.gov/cofar/.
-The most recently updated version of the CFR can be found on the U.S. Government Printing Office’s website at FDsys - Code of Federal Regulations.
+For additional information on grants management, please visit the website of the United States Chief Financial Officers Council at Financial Assistance (cfo.gov).
+The most recently updated version of the CFR can be found at the following link: https://www.ecfr.gov/current/title-2/subtitle-A/chapter-II/part-200.

 Office of the Inspector General Fraud Hotline

 Recipients should report any allegations of fraud, waste, and abuse of grant funds to the appropriate DOJ grant-making component.
-In addition to or instead of reporting allegations to the grant-making component, allegations may be reported to the DOJ Office of the Inspector General at (800) 869-4499 (phone), (202) 616-9881 (fax), or by mail:
+In addition to reporting allegations to the grant-making component, allegations are preferred to be reported to the DOJ Office of the Inspector General online at https://oig.justice.gov/hotline, by fax (202) 616-9881, or by mail:

 U.S. Department of Justice